Badge of Honour of the Bundeswehr

-The Decorations of Honour of the Bundeswehr (Ehrenzeichen der Bundeswehr) are a series of military decorations of the Bundeswehr, the armed forces of the Federal Republic of Germany.
+The Decorations of Honour of the Bundeswehr (Ehrenzeichen der Bundeswehr) are the sole series of military decorations of the Bundeswehr, the armed forces of the Federal Republic of Germany.
 These honours and awards were introduced in 1980 on the occasion of the 25th anniversary of the Bundeswehr by then Minister of Defence Hans Apel and subsequently approved by President of the Federal Republic Karl Carstens.

 The first awards were made on November 6, 1980.
 In 2008, the decorations were updated and received three grades exclusively reserved for heroic deeds.
-The new awards were the result of a petition by German citizens to restore the order of the Iron Cross.
+The new awards were the result of a petition by German citizens to restore the order of the Iron Cross, which itself, however, was never reinstituted.

+Germany, sworn to peace and to abstain military power after more than 75 years of dominating neighbours with military might in the 19th and 20th century, has been hesitant towards decorations ever since WWII, for their distinctiveness has been diluted heavily by the former Wehrmacht and its inflationary practice of awarding, which sought to keep up morale in face of imminent defeat and also included awarding war crimes.
+However, reinstituting decorations for the armed forces of a German democracy has been the result of a long-lasting desire of Germany's volunteers for societal recognition, as well as allied forces being increasingly bewildered over Germany's posture towards decorations, for Germany's soldiers stood the test in battle with allied democracies time after time.

+The awards are not exclusive to German soldiers.
+Germany follows the tradition of many NATO members to award the decoration to allied forces as well as to their own.

 Award

 The decoration is awarded by the Federal Minister of Defence as a "visible commendation for loyal service and exemplary execution of duties".
 The minister is usually represented by the commanding officer of the awarded soldier (ranked battalion commander or higher).
 Those awards made for outstanding achievements or heroic deeds, Honour Cross for Bravery (silver or golden), may be presented to the honoured soldier directly by the minister or even by the head of government.
 On July 6 2009, Chancellor Angela Merkel awarded the highest grade of the Ehrenkreuz der Bundeswehr (Cross of Honour) to four troopers for "valor beyond the call of duty" performed in Afghanistan on October 20, 2008.

 Receiving one grade of the award is not a requirement for receipt of the next higher one.
 If earned, all grades of the award may be worn at the same time.
 The regular grades of the award for meritorious service may only be awarded after a certain time was served.
 In special cases they may be awarded prior to that.